webdriverio/webdriverio/website/blog/2019-02-22-shadow-dom-support.md

 ## Component Objects
-Following the page object pattern is really powerful on it's own.
+Following the page object pattern is really powerful on its own.
 The big draw of web components is that you can create reusable elements.
 The downside with only using page objects though, is that you might end up repeating code and selectors in different page objects to be able to interact with the elements encapsulated in your web components.

- The component object pattern attempts to reduce that repetition and move the component's api into an object of it's own.
+ The component object pattern attempts to reduce that repetition and move the component's api into an object of its own.
 We know that in order to interact with an element's shadow DOM, we first need the host element.
 Using a base class for your component objects makes this pretty straightforward.
-Here's a bare-bones component base class that takes the `host` element in it's contructor and unrolls that element's queries up to the browser object, so it can be reused in many page objects (or other component objects), without having to know anything about the page itself:
+Here's a bare-bones component base class that takes the `host` element in its constructor and unrolls that element's queries up to the browser object, so it can be reused in many page objects (or other component objects), without having to know anything about the page itself:

 ```javascript
 class Component {